Important update concerning our Honorary Memory Challenge:

 - If you want to be a little more hardcore about the whole thing, as soon as your decision to participate is taken, you’re encouraged to either leave a Facebook comment next to a relevant post or e-mail us directly at firstname.lastname@example.org and declare your intention to go through all the events on day X. This is a commitment device to make sure you don’t procrastinate everything indefinitely.
 You can also choose to do all the events on the same day and follow a strict schedule as if you had been competing in a real championship.

-- Soon after March 1st, we’ll publish on this page every results and comments we’ve received for Round 2 along with a pretty scoreboard.
+March 31Monday April 5, we’ll publish on this page every results and comments we’ve received for Round 2 along with a pretty scoreboard.

 As usual, we’re hoping to see plenty of complete beginners, newcomers, casual memorizers and experts participating and showing us what they can do!